 - Contact Page

-- 2 Product Pages
+- Two Product Pages

-(Plus, if you’re writing this out and they agree, it can serve as a legally binding agreement in the US.)
+(Plus, if you’re writing this out and they agree, it can serve as a legally binding agreement in the U.S.)

 The one thing you may want to spell out is the number of revisions that are included in your rate.
 Our answer is always, “as many as it takes to get it right.”
 Your client is hiring you to deliver.
 As part of that, you want to make sure they’re thrilled with your work.